waldoapp/waldo-go-cli/README.md

 ## About Waldo

-[Waldo](https://www.waldo.com) provides fast, reliable, and maintainable tests for the most critical flows in your app.
+[Waldo](https://www.waldo.com) provides fast, reliable, and maintainable testing for the most critical flows in your app.
 Waldo CLI is a command-line tool which allows you to interact with Waldo in several useful ways:

 - Add one or more recipes describing how to build a particular variant of your app from the command-line that is suitable for running on Waldo, and then actually build the app variant from a recipe.
 These recipes can be persisted to your repository alongside your app’s source code and thereby shared with your teammates.
 The following build tools are currently supported:
   - Xcode (see [here](https://docs.waldo.com/docs/exporting-your-build-for-waldo) for details)
   - Gradle
+  - React Native (Expo and non-Expo)
   - Flutter
-  - React Native (non-Expo)
-  - _…and more to come!_
 - Upload an iOS or Android build to Waldo for processing.
 See [here](https://docs.waldo.com/docs/ios-uploading-your-simulator-build-to-waldo) and [here](https://docs.waldo.com/docs/android-uploading-your-emulator-build-to-waldo) for more details.
 - Trigger a run of of one or more test flows for your app.
 See [here](https://docs.waldo.com/docs/ci-run) for more details.